We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 safari this connection is not private

-4. Check Date and Time on iPhone
+4. Check Date & Time on iPhone

 • Open Settings and choose the General option.